Mifflin Township, Pike County, Ohio: Geography

-No municipalities are located in Mifflin Township, although the unincorporated community of Latham lies in the eastern part of the township.
+No incorporated municipalities are located in Mifflin Township; the unincorporated village of Latham lies in the eastern part of the township.

 Name and history

 Statewide, other Mifflin Townships are located in Ashland, Franklin, Richland, and Wyandot counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.